MaxHalford/maxhalford.github.io/content/blog/airbnb-energy-usage.md

 ## TLDR

-I compared the energy consumption of Airbnb guests versus their host, in the same appartment, during 2022.
+I compared the energy consumption of Airbnb guests versus their host, in the same apartment, during 2022.
 It appears that guests do in fact consume more energy than hosts.
 The data I used is available to any Airbnb host.
 I also open-sourced all the code I wrote for this analysis.

 ## Introduction